CiscoTestAutomation/getting-started/source/Intro/Introduction.rst

 |pyATSbold| provides a framework that standardizes:

 * How network topologies are defined and modeled
-* How to programmatically interact with devices (by means of connection :question:`libraries`)
+* How to programmatically interact with devices (by means of connection libraries)
 * How test scripts are defined and executed
 * How test runs are performed and how reports are generated